SNL-WaterPower/WecOptTool-MATLAB/docs/user/install.rst

    <details><summary><a>Get the development version</a></summary></br>

-To get the latest development version of WecOptTool, clone or download the WecOptTool Github repository using the '`Clone or download
+To get the latest development version of WecOptTool, clone or download the WecOptTool GitHub repository using the '`Clone or download
 <https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository>`__'
 button.

-Note that, although the developers endeavour to ensure that the development version is not broken, bugs or unexpected behaviour may occur, so please beware.
+Note that, although the developers endeavor to ensure that the development version is not broken, bugs or unexpected behavior may occur, so please beware.

 Please see the "Contributing" section of the source code's `README.md`_ file for details on how to contribute to the code development.